GHilmarG/UaSource/docs/index.md

 particular example of a model setup.

 **Note:** Úa uses the mesh generator 'mesh2d' and no further steps are required if you just want to use that mesh generator.
+Howerver, one can optionally also use the well-known mesh generator [Gmsh](http://gmsh.info//) which then must be installed separately.

-There are many different ways of copying/cloning a repository from GitHub.
+**Cloning from GitHub** There are many different ways of copying/cloning a repository from GitHub.
 You can for example download it as zip file.
 While not strictly necessary, it is presumably best to have git installed locally.
 You can install git from:

      https://git-scm.com/downloads